Infill Planes

 Grooving Planes

-These planes were basic to any woodwork shop and can be found as far back as the 1861 Catalogue:
+These planes were basic to any woodwork shop and can be therefore found as far back as the 1861 Catalogue:

 I am unsure what ‘with open eyes‘ and ‘with loose fences‘ mean but the latter may be an early term for Moving Grooving planes.
 It seems that even at this stage these planes were always of necessity sold in pairs [one for tongueing and one for grooving, in other words ‘matched‘].